How You Can Help

 Why Adirondack Advocacy Matters

 Laws and policies shaped by state and federal lawmakers impact our everyday lives and the future of the ecological integrity and wild character of the Adirondack Park.
-The Adirondack Council, together with its partners and members, help ensure that these decisions reflect the values and needs of the people and places they affect.
+The Adirondack Council, together with its partners and members, helps ensure that these decisions reflect the values and needs of the people and places they affect.

 When we work with decision-makers, we build a stronger, more responsive democracy.